CrabNickolson/shadow_mario_plugin/README.md

 	- Marios physics work best, if walls are at 90º angles.
 Press the "Snap Rotation Of Selected" button to help with that.
 	- Click "Regenerate Terrain".
 You must click this every time you add or move an obstacle.
 		- Stars/Coins/Item Blocks are NOT obstacles, so you do not need to regenerate the terrain for them.
+- You can export your Save Mod as you normally would.
+However, people that want to play your mod will also need to have the Shadow Mario plugin installed.

 ### Config
 There is a config file at `[game folder]\BepInEx\config\com.crabnickolson.shadow_mario.cfg`.
 It contains options to change Mario's gameplay and also some options to tweak performance.
 Although be careful when you modify the latter, since those can cause the game to become inoperable.